 To initiate a withdrawal, you should do the following:

 - First talk with your advisor who will then refer you to your campus Dean, campus program operations team, and/or the Office of Student Financial Services to determine how and when to withdraw from Relay.
+Please also note that withdrawing from Relay while pursuing your teaching certification may have implications regarding your certification status.

 - Discuss the implications of a withdrawal with your school leaders and applicable partner programs (such as NYCTF or TFA).
 There may be serious financial, professional, and academic consequences to suspending enrollment in the program.